coryhardman/coryhardman.github.io/_posts/2021-08-01-passwords-are-great.md

 something, you need to understand why it exists in the first place.
 In the case of passwords, where you the use and hatred is ubiquitous, there has to be a compelling reason for the ongoing use.
-So lets explore why passwords are great and talk about why ultimately they still suck and need to be replaced.
+So lets explore why passwords are great.

 Passwords are nominally a `something you know factor` of the three standard authentication factors (1 - `something you know`, 2 - `something you have`, and 3 - `something you are`).
-Historically passwords have become the de facto authentication mechanism for most of the digital age.
-The de facto status has come because Passwords have a ton of great properties compared to the other factors.
-Such as:
+Passwords have become the de facto authentication mechanism for most of the digital age.
+The de facto status has come because Passwords have a ton of great properties compared to the other factors:

 * Passwords are always with a person.
 A user always knows what they know.
 * Don’t depend on physical attributes about a person that may change.
 People lose fingers, have grease fire incidents and scare their face, etc.